 Students must report to the cafeteria during their scheduled lunch period even if they do not plan to eat lunch.

 STUDENT LUNCH ACCOUNTS AND CHARGES POLICY

-This policy governs situations when students do not have lunch money or when their lunch accounts have insufficient funds.
+The Board of Education adopts this policy to govern situations when students do not have lunch money or when their lunch accounts have insufficient funds.